mrWheel/IDE-convertors/platformIO2arduinoIDE/README.md

 ## Note

-- The project name is currently hardcoded as "ESP_ticker".
-You can modify the script to prompt for a project name if desired.
+- ArduinoIDE needs a `project directory` with the same name as the `main.ino` file
+- The program will prompt you for this `project` name.
 - Ensure you have the necessary permissions to read from the PlatformIO project directory and write to the Arduino IDE directory.

 ## Version